dvtirol/pynetinstall/README.md

 When you see the line (in the CLI of the Routerboard):
 `Waiting for installation Server...`

-	You can start the main.py
+	You can start the program
-`python main.py`
+`python -m pynetinstall`

 ## Logging